axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

   content: Fantastic concept, 1 vote from me for Sydney (the one Down Under, not the
     one in Canada) if you are looking for other cities to tackle.
 - id: 18098
-  author: kate
+  writer: kate
   author_email: kate.monahan@gmail.com
   author_url: ''
   date: '2010-10-16 19:24:45 +0100'
   date_gmt: '2010-10-17 00:24:45 +0100'
   content: gorgeous!
 - id: 18157
-  author: Chris
+  writer: Chris
   author_email: chris.cartwright@gmail.com
   author_url: ''
   date: '2010-10-17 10:33:48 +0100'
   date_gmt: '2010-10-17 15:33:48 +0100'
   content: Wow...please do Toronto next!
 - id: 18300
-  author: Carl
+  writer: Carl
   author_email: carl.winter@yahoo.com
   author_url: http://www.2stinkyfish.com
   date: '2010-10-18 21:59:11 +0100'
   date_gmt: '2010-10-19 02:59:11 +0100'
   content: One more vote for San Francisco AND New York!
 Can't wait to have both!
 - id: 18369
-  author: Emily
+  writer: Emily
   author_email: etlyon@gmail.com
   author_url: ''
   date: '2010-10-19 17:58:06 +0100'
   date_gmt: '2010-10-19 22:58:06 +0100'
   content: Please do San Francisco next!
 The bay and bridge would look awesome!
 - id: 18400
-  author: eva
+  writer: eva
   author_email: dualpalma@yahoo.es
   author_url: ''
   date: '2010-10-20 04:47:40 +0100'
   date_gmt: '2010-10-20 09:47:40 +0100'
   content: Fantastic!!
 I love typography and this is new way to use it.
 Lovely concept.
 - id: 18444
-  author: Rachel
+  writer: Rachel
   author_email: rachnr@gmail.com
   author_url: ''
   date: '2010-10-20 14:38:29 +0100'